 When you watch Netflix and Ava Duvernay's When They See Us, be prepared to have your emotions constantly fluctuate between feelings of sympathy and intense anger after seeing five young boys robbed of their childhoods and wrongly imprisoned for years.
-The four-part limited series shows how the “Central Park Five," as the headlines at the time referred to them, were coerced by police to confess to attacking and raping a jogger, along with other crimes that occured on the night of April 19, 1989 in Central Park.
+The four-part limited series shows how the “Central Park Five," as the headlines at the time referred to them, were coerced by police to confess to attacking and raping a jogger, along with other crimes that occurred on the night of 19th April, 1989 in Central Park.

 The second episode of When They See Us begins with a few of the boys out on bail awaiting their trail.
 It was during this time that Trump spent $85,000 to run full-page ads, shown in the show, in four New York City newspapers that read “Bring back the death penalty.
 Bring back our police.”
 In the ad, Trump, then a real estate developer, wrote, “Mayor Koch has stated that hate and rancor should be removed from our hearts.
 I do not think so.
 I want to hate these muggers and murderers.
 They should be forced to suffer and, when they kill, they should be executed for their crimes.”
 He added, “ I am not looking to psychoanalyze or understand them, I am looking to punish them.”

 Trump also appears in When They See Us via an archived television interview with NBC News from 5th September 1989.
 When We See Us incorporates a clip of the interview where Trump said, “You better believe that I hate the people that took this girl and raped her brutally, you better believe it.”
 He makes a claim that includes language similar to his tweets today: